Aksh-510/powerbi-portfolio/README.md

-# 📊 Power BI Portfolio
+# Power BI Portfolio

-Hi, I'm Akshatha, a Data Analyst with an engineering background and hands-on experience in financial services, including post-trade regulatory reporting (MiFID II) and cross-functional data quality analysis.
+Hi, I'm Akshatha, a Data Analyst with an engineering background and hands-on experience in financial services, and cross-functional data quality analysis.

 This portfolio contains Power BI projects built from real-world experience, using anonymized or synthetic datasets.